What is vitamin D?

 Your body can create vitamin D when it is exposed to sunlight.
 However, sunscreen blocks your skin’s ability to make vitamin D. Given the risk for skin cancer with sun exposure, using sunscreen is advised.
 Other ways to get vitamin D are through your diet or by taking a vitamin D supplement.

-The best food sources of vitamin D are fish such as salmon, tuna, and mackerel, and products fortified with vitamin D such as milk, orange juice, and some yogurts.
-Although it’s great to get vitamins and minerals from food, taking a vitamin is another way to get the right amount.
-If you do decide to take a multivitamin supplement, check the label and make sure one serving provides at least 600 IU (international units) of vitamin.
+The best food sources of vitamin D are fish such as salmon, tuna, and mackerel, mushrooms, egg yolks, and products fortified with vitamin D such as milk, orange juice, and some yogurts.
+Although it’s best to get vitamins and minerals from food, taking a vitamin is another way to get the right amount.
+If you do decide to take a multivitamin supplement, check the label on the bottle and make sure one serving provides at least 600 IU of vitamin D.

 Can I get too much vitamin D?

-You can’t get too much vitamin D from the sun or from certain food.
+You can’t get too much vitamin D from the sun or from eating certain food.
 However, taking too much vitamin D as a supplement can be harmful.
-Research studies have shown that the maximum amount of vitamin D a teen should get is 4000 IU per day, and minimum is 600 IU per day.
+Research studies have shown that the maximum amount of vitamin D a teen should get is 4000 IU per day, and the minimum is 600 IU per day.
 More is not always better!
-Too much vitamin D can result in kidney stones.
+Taking too much vitamin D can result in kidney stones.

 Below is a table of some healthy foods that contain vitamin D: